xijo/betterplace_apidocs/README.md

 This is the latest API for betterplace.org.
 It's a REST-style API that returns JSON for serialization.
-It incorporates some ideas from [hypermedia apis](https://www.google.de/search?q=hypermedia+api) like the link-strukture.
+It incorporates some ideas from [hypermedia APIs](https://www.google.de/search?q=hypermedia+api) such as the link structure.

 #### Please provide feedback
-Please don't hesitate to provide any feedback about the API and this documentation at developers@betterplace.org.
+Please don't hesitate to send feedback about the API and this documentation to developers@betterplace.org.

 #### Mailing list for service announcements